What causes Yellow Fever?

 Symptoms and Presentation of Yellow fever

-Symptoms and clinical presentation of yellow fever are generally mild, take a minimum of 3 days to manifest after infection, and lasts between 3-5 days.
+Symptoms and clinical presentation of yellow fever are generally mild, take a minimum of 3 days to manifest after infection, and last between 3-5 days.
 These symptoms include:

 - Nausea and Vomiting